gigouni/test-tech-users/README.md

 Test started the 26th of January, 2022 at 18h00.
 Break time at 19h50 during 1h20 (dinner time + coffee reloading + Docker install).
+End of the test at 23h20 to respect the 4h timing and cleaning of the project before the final push.

 ## 1.2.
 Objectives